 Toll Rate Updates

-According to the 2015 sunpass toll rates from TEAR Report provided by Florida Turnpike, the toll rates in the highway network were updated accordingly for the Northern Coins and Beachline within/close to the study area.
-It should be noted that SERPM 6.1 does not support the toll ticket system, so the toll rates from ticket system are not included in the update works on the highway networks.
+According to the 2015 SunPass toll rates from TEAR Report provided by Florida Turnpike, the toll rates in the highway network were updated accordingly for the Northern Coins and Beachline within/close to the study area.
+It should be noted that CFRPM 6.1 does not support the toll ticket system, so the toll rates from ticket system are not included in the update works on the highway networks.
 The following Table 2 shows the updates on the toll links.

 Table 2 Toll rates updates